ChrisCarleton/BottomTime-Core/docs/Users.md

 	"weightUnit": "String: User's preferred weight unit.
 One of 'kg' or 'lbs'.
 Default is 'kg'.", "distanceUnit": "String: User's preferred distance unit.
 One of 'm' or 'ft'.
 Default is 'm'.", "temperatureUnit": "String: User's preferred temperature unit.
 One of 'c' or 'f'.
 Default is 'c'.", "pressureUnit": "String: User's preferred pressure unit.
 One of 'bar' or 'psi'.
-Default is 'bar'."
+Default is 'bar'.", "uiComplexity": "String: User's preferred UI complexity.
+One of 'basic', 'advanced', or 'technical'.
+Default is 'basic'."
 }
 ```